 Inhaled crystalline silica (Respirable Quartz) is among the most common work-related exposures worldwide, exacting a heavy health toll each year.
 In Canada, silica is ranked as the third highest industrial carcinogen in terms of number of workers exposed.

-CASL offers a direct determination of Free Crystalline Silica on the preweighed 25mm silver membrane filters (0.8 or 5 micron pore size) by XRD.
-This procedure is the equivalent to the NIOSH7500 method, except it enables a bypass of the unnecessary and time consuming dust transfer from one filter media to another.
-Our method is based on OHSA – Ontario Regulation 769/83, amended 512/92.
-The original NIOSH7500 method can be followed upon request.
+CASL offers a direct determination of Free Crystalline Silica on the preweighed 25mm silver membrane filters (0.8 or 5 micron pore size) by XRD as well as the NIOSH 7500 method on PVC filters.
+The direct determination analysis is the equivalent to the NIOSH7500 method, except it enables a bypass of the unnecessary and time consuming dust transfer from one filter media to another.
+Our method for direct determination on silver membrane filters is based on Ontario Regulation 845, amended 521/92.
+CASL is accredited in both direct determination and NIOSH 7500.

-Calibration quartz standards are prepared by CANMET in a circulating dust channel using Min-U-Sil silica dust standard.
+Calibration for direct determination on silver membrane filters, quartz standards were prepared by CANMET in a circulating dust channel using Min-U-Sil silica dust standard.

 CASL Laboratory has two identical Seimens X-Ray Diffraction instruments equipped with sample changers, dedicated to Respirable Quartz analysis.